pontikis/symfony_cheat_sheet/README.md

 Some commands may not work if your system setup is different.
 Moreover in MacOS or Windows systems.
 In these cases a link [more](https://symfony.com/doc) is set to [Symfony doc](https://symfony.com/doc).

+Most commands executed as normal user.
+Where root privileges are required, it is mentioned accordingly.

 ## Files

 * ``symfony3.3_cheat_sheet.md`` cheat sheet for Symfony v3.3 (under construction)